hdShang/arxiv-daily/docs/cs-CL/2025-09-10/papers/250909735v1-discrimination-by-llms-cross-lingual-bias-assessment-and-mitigation-.md

 ---
 layout: default
-title: Discrimination by LLMs: Cross-lingual Bias Assessment and Mitigation in Decision-Making and Summarisation
+title: "Discrimination by LLMs: Cross-lingual Bias Assessment and Mitigation in Decision-Making and Summarisation"
 ---

 # Discrimination by LLMs: Cross-lingual Bias Assessment and Mitigation in Decision-Making and Summarisation